chamberton/uikit-layout-workshop/README.md

-# uikit-layout-workshop
-DVT 2023 Grad Program - UIKit workshop starter project
+# UIKit Layout Workshop starter project

-This is a starter project for UIKit layout workshop.
+DVT 2023 Grad Program - UIKit workshop starter project This is a starter project for UIKit layout workshop.
+In isolation, this project alone doesn't complete all the learning materials for this workshop.
+Please ensure that You have acquired the presentations slides and the recording of the session.

 ## Build Instructions